Burial sites of European monarchs and consorts: Hanover

 Kingdom from 1814 until 1866 (from 1814 until 1837 in personal union with Great Britain).

 Holy Roman Empire

 Federation under the Roman-German emperor resp. the German king from 800 until 1806.
 Under the Habsburg reign, the Kapuzinergruft in Vienna ("Imperial Crypt") became the family burial site of the Roman-German emperors; in earlier times the emperors used to be buried in different cities of the Empire (Aix-la-Chapelle, Speyer, Prague, Graz etc.).

 Hungary

 Kingdom from 1000 until 1540, afterwards in personal union with Austria.
 Most of the kings were buried in Székesfehérvár basilica or in Oradea Cathedral (Nagyvárad) in today's Romania.
 Both burial sites were destroyed by the Turks.

 Italy

-Kingdom from 1713 until 1946 (until 1720 Kingdom of Sardinia and until 1861 Piemont-Sardinia).
+Kingdom from 1713 until 1946 (until 1720 Kingdom of Sicily and until 1861 Kingdom of Sardinia).
 Family burial sites are the Basilica di Superga in Turin and since the unification of Italy the Pantheon in Rome.

 Liechtenstein

 Principality since 1608.
 Until the dissolution of the Austrian-Hungarian monarchy, the princes were buried in Vranov nearby Brno close to their residences in Lednice and Valtice.
 Afterwards, a new burial site was erected in the territory of the principality.